fossabot/pairfy/frontend-docs/docs/introduction.md

 The community can vote to set the pool cap and the `buy_order_discount` value.

+You can also vote on other proposals that emerge from the ongoing discussion and the broader context of the project's development, guided by the constitutional principles that shape its direction.

 #### Paradigm revolution

 Using Turing-complete smart contracts enables high levels of innovation that dwarf traditional and centralized applications.